cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 I would like to remark that since its massification, the web landscape has undergone dramatic transformations due to the strategic pushes made by companies and nations to standardize certain web technologies.
 These technologies have added new capabilities that allow web applications to scale and operate differently from traditional software.
-Web applications do not require installation.
+For example, today's web applications do not require installation or updates.
 They simply need a device with a web browser to run.
 This has led to the rise of web applications that can be accessed from any device with an internet connection, making them more accessible thanks to the widespread of mobile phones.

 Its rapid development has led to the rise and decline (almost obsolescence) of various technologies over time.
-In particular, there's still an ongoing debate about where to place the execution logic and consume the power: on the server or in the client.
+In particular, there's still an ongoing debate about whether to place the execution logic that consumes most of the computing power on the server or in the client.
 This decision impacts how applications on the web are built and interacted with.
 For example, Server-Side Rendering (SSR) is a technique where the server generates and processes the HTML content that is sent to the client (e.g., using any kind of programming language like Java, C, or Ruby).
 On the other hand, Client-Side Rendering (CSR) is a technique where the client's browser generates the HTML content, mostly using JavaScript.
-This approach is useful for applications that require high interactivity and real-time updates.
 SSR offers faster initial page loads and SEO benefits by pre-rendering HTML on the server.
 CSR provides a more dynamic and interactive user experience at the expenses of slower initial loads and SEO challenges due to content being rendered on the client's browser.
+The choice between SSR and CSR is a trade-off that developers must consider when building web applications.

 # Timeline of Web Technologies